TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 Edit `$configPath/trueBlocks.toml`

-1. Remove all lines that contains the word `pinGateway`
+1. Remove all lines in this file that contain the word `pinGateway`
-2. Add the following three lines in the suggested chain configurations:
+2. Add the following three lines in the suggested chain configuration sections:

 ```[toml]
-[mainnet]
+[chains.mainnet]
+...
 ipfsGateway="https://ipfs.unchainedindex.io/ipfs/"

-[gnosis]
+...

+[chains.gnosis]
+...
 ipfsGateway="https://gnosis.unchainedindex.io/ipfs/"

-[sepolia]
+...

+[chains.sepolia]
+...
 ipfsGateway="https://sepolia.unchainedindex.io/ipfs/"
+...
 ```

-3. Tell the system that you've completed this part of the migration by changing the version string in the TOML file.
+3. Tell the system that you've made these changes by changing the version string in the TOML file.
 If the `[version]` section does not exist, add it.

 ```[toml]
 [version]
 current = "0.40.0-beta"
 ```

-Ignore the note in **trueBlocks.toml** telling you not to edit this value if it's present.
+Ignore the note in **trueBlocks.toml** telling you not to edit this value, if it's present.

-**Note:** If you're running your own ipfs gateways and you're pinning your own index, adjust the `ipfsGateway` values as necessary.
+**Note:** If you're running your own ipfs gateways and you're pinning the index yourself, adjust the `ipfsGateway` values as necessary.

-**Note:** The careful reader will notice that TrueBlocks now supports indexing three chains: `mainnet`, `gnosis`, and `sepolia`.
+**Note:** The careful reader will notice that TrueBlocks now indexes and publishes the index for three chains: `mainnet`, `gnosis`, and `sepolia`.
 You may add your own chains.
 See the documentation.

 ----
 ### Run the migration command